Glasgow: East End

 The East End extends from Glasgow Cross in the City Centre to the boundary with North and South Lanarkshire.
 It is home to the Glasgow Barrowland market, popularly known as "The Barras", Barrowland Ballroom, Glasgow Green, and Celtic Park, home of Celtic FC.
 Many of the original sandstone tenements remain in this district.
 The East End was once a major industrial centre, home to Sir William Arrol & Co., James Templeton & Co and William Beardmore and Company.
 A notable local employer continues to be the Wellpark Brewery, home of Tennent's Lager.

 The Glasgow Necropolis Garden Cemetery was created by the Merchants House on a hill above the cathedral in 1831.
 Routes curve through the landscape uphill to the 70 ft statue of John Knox at the summit.
 There are two late 18th century tenements in Gallowgate.
 Dating from 1771 and 1780, both have been well restored.
 The construction of Charlotte Street was financed by David Dale, whose former scale can be gauged by the one remaining house, now run by the National Trust for Scotland.

-Further along Charlotte Street there stands a modern Gillespie, Kidd & Coia building of some note.
+Further along Charlotte Street stands a modern Gillespie, Kidd & Coia building of some note.
 Once a school, it has been converted into offices.
 Surrounding these buildings are a series of innovative housing developments conceived as "Homes for the Future", part of a project during the city's year as UK City of Architecture and Design in 1999.